-Family Law & Divorce Attorneys in Orange County, CA
+Family Law & Divorce Attorneys in Irvine, CA

 California is a “no fault” divorce state where spouses are allowed to cite ‘irreconcilable differences’ as their reason for separating.
 This means that a divorcing spouse is not required to assign fault or blame on the other spouse in order to dissolve their marriage.